-- Determine the wishes and opinions of Aboriginal people as to the management of Aboriginal land and appropriate legislation in relation to land. - Protect the interests of Traditional Owners, and other Aboriginal people interested in, Aboriginal land. - Help Traditional Owners to manage and look after country. - Protect Aboriginal culture and sacred sites, whether or not on Aboriginal land. - Consult with Traditional Owners and affected Aboriginal people, on land use proposals, and take Traditional Owner instructions. - Negotiate on behalf of Traditional Owners with people having estates or interests in land with a view to acquiring those estates or interests by the Land Trust, and until acquired negotiate with a view to the use of the land by Traditional Owners. - Negotiate on behalf of Traditional Owners with people interested in using Aboriginal land.
+- Find out the wishes and opinions of Aboriginal people as to the management of Aboriginal land and appropriate legislation in relation to land. - Protect the interests of traditional owners, and other Aboriginal people interested in, Aboriginal land. - Help traditional owners to manage and look after country. - Protect Aboriginal culture and sacred sites, whether or not on Aboriginal land. - Consult with traditional owners and affected Aboriginal people, on land use proposals, and take traditional owner instructions. - Negotiate on behalf of traditional owners with people having estates or interests in land with a view to acquiring those estates or interests by the Land Trust, and until acquired negotiate with a view to the use of the land by traditional owners. - Negotiate on behalf of traditional owners with people interested in using Aboriginal land.